lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![Mutation operations in NEAT]({{ '/assets/images/NEAT-mutations.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 10.
+*Fig. 10.
 Mutations in the NEAT algorithm.
 (Image source: Fig 3 & 4 in [Stanley & Miikkulainen, 2002](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf))*
+{:.image-caption}

 [Real et al. (2018)](https://arxiv.org/abs/1802.01548) adopt the evolutionary algorithms (EA) as a way to search for high-performance network architectures, named **AmoebaNet**.
 They apply the [tournament selection](https://en.wikipedia.org/wiki/Tournament_selection) method, which at each iteration picks a best candidate out of a random set of samples and places its mutated offspring back into the population.
 When the tournament size is $$1$$, it is equivalent to random selection.